-Dr. Wesley Christian is a graduate of the University of Missouri, Kansas City for his Bachelor of Science in Biology and a Bachelor of Arts in Chemistry.
-He continued on the UMKC School of Dentistry and has been practicing dentistry in Blue Springs since 2004.
-His participation in the Spears Study Club allows him to advance his knowledge and training in the most proven innovations in modern dentistry.
+I am a graduate of the University of Missouri, Kansas City, where I earned my Bachelor of Science in Biology and a Bachelor of Arts in Chemistry.
+I continued on the UMKC School of Dentistry and have been practicing dentistry in Blue Springs since 2004.
+My participation in the Spears Study Club allows me to advance my knowledge and training in the most proven innovations in modern dentistry.

 - American Dental Association